 *What is the difference between continuationism and cessationism?
 Continuationists (from the word “continue”) believe all spiritual gifts are operational today.

-Cessationists (from the word “cease”) believe that only some spiritual gifts are operational today because the purpose of the so-called “miraculous gifts” was to establish the church and accredit the Apostles, which has been done.
+Cessationists (from the word “cease”) believe that only some spiritual gifts are operational today because the purpose of the so-called “miraculous gifts” was to establish the church and accredit the Apostles.
 (Also see Why Do Pentecostals Say Holy Ghost?)

 |Spiritual gifts||Pentecostals are continuationists, not cessationists.||Though there are a few congregations of Lutherans with Pentecostal convictions and practices, the vast majority are cessationists.|